adonisjs/legacy.adonisjs.com/docs/docs/guides/01-basics/02-directory-structure.md

 The root of the project has all the necessary config/meta files to setup the development workspace.
 Let's skim through the list of files and their purpose.

 #### tsconfig.json
-The `tsconfig.json` contains the configuration for the [Typescript compiler](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html).
+The `tsconfig.json` contains the configuration for the [TypeScript compiler](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html).
 This file must exist in order for AdonisJS to compile your code to Javascript.
 Also, your text editor may use this same file for features like intellisense, auto imports and error detection.

 #### .eslintrc.json and .eslintignore
-These files are created to lint your Typescript code using [eslint](https://eslint.org/).
+These files are created to lint your TypeScript code using [eslint](https://eslint.org/).
 You can run `npm run lint` command to run the linter or install the eslint plugin for your text editor for a tighter feedback loop.

 #### .adonisrc.json
 The `.adonisrc.json` file configures the workspace for AdonisJS projects.
 The application runtime, the CLI commands and your project dependencies rely on this file to understand the requirements of your project.